How does an octopus eat?

 That’s a great question, and you may be surprised at the answer.

-Because the octopus is such a gelatinous, floppy and mobile creature, it’s a bit surprising to learn that it has rough and tough feeding habits.
+Because the octopus is such a gelatinous, floppy, mobile creature, it seems odd that it has such rough and tough feeding habits.
 It uses a sharp, horn-like beak, much like a parrot’s beak, and a radula, a rough, tongue-like organ that drills and scrapes, to devour its favorite foods – crabs and lobsters.

-The octopus’ mouth is located in the center of its arms at the base of its bulbous-like head, sometimes called a “bell.”
+The mouth is located in the center of its arms at the base of its bulbous-like head, which is sometimes called a “bell.”
 The arms are joined in an area known as the “skirt.”
-In the center of the skirt is the octopus’ mouth.
-With the suckers on its arms, the octopus seizes prey and pulls it up to its mouth, where a poisonous salivary secretion is immediately released from the beak.
+In the center of the skirt is the mouth.
+Using the suckers on its arms, the octopus seizes prey and pulls it up to its mouth, where a poisonous, salivary secretion is immediately released from the beak.
 The secretion paralyzes the prey and partially digests it.
 The octopus then uses the horny beak and radula to feast on its catch.
-Although crabs and lobsters are an octopus’ most common prey, some octopus species feed on other shellfish, plankton and marine fish.
+Although crabs and lobsters are an octopus’ most common prey, some species feed on other shellfish, plankton and marine fish.

-Typically, octopus have eight arms, with each arm sporting two rows of fleshy suckers.
-Generally, there are some 240 suction cups on the underside of each arm, and if an arm is lost from injury or disease a new arm grows in its place.
+Typically, octopus have eight arms and each arm sports two rows of fleshy suckers.
+Generally, there are some 240 suction cups on the underside of each arm.
+If an arm is lost from injury or disease a new arm grows in its place.

 There are approximately 200 known species of octopus.
 The octopus in North Carolina waters is Octopus vulgaris, a small species weighing only a few pounds and having a short life span of 12 to 18 months.
 Larger species are most often found in cold, northern waters.